 by Springer, and of the Editorial Board of

 the Ecology, Biodiversity and Conservation series published by

 Cambridge University Press.

-I currently jointly supervise five doctoral students in Bergen.
+I currently supervise two post-doctoral fellows in Bergen.

-Besides field botany and plant photography, my main leisure activities
+Besides field botany plant photography, and natural-history books, my main leisure activities

 are collecting and reading books on espionage, conspiracies,